vtphan/Code4Brownies/INSTALL/README.md

 # Manual Installation/Update of Student's plug-in

-If the Quick Installation/Update method does not work, do this:
+If the Installation/Update method above does not work, do this:

 - Download [C4BStudent.zip](https://github.com/vtphan/Code4Brownies/raw/master/INSTALL/C4BStudent.zip).
 - Unzip the file into a directory called C4BStudent.